Chiral-scale effective field theory for dense and thermal systems: Summary and outlook

 \section{Summary and outlook}

-In this paper, we established a sysmatic power-counting rule for the application of the chiral-scale EFT in NM studies, CSDC rules, at finite densities and temperatures.
+In this paper, we established a systematic power-counting rule for the application of the chiral-scale EFT in NM studies, CSDC rules, at finite densities and temperatures.
 Within this framework, free fermion gas is the LO contribution, consistent with the perturbation treatment of nucleon forces.
-NLO contribution is from the OBE interactions, while multi-meson couplings involve at higher orders.
+NLO contribution is from the OBE interactions, while multimeson couplings involve at higher orders.

 Then, we applied the CSDC rules in NM properties studies, and valid regions of the CSDC rules were provided.
 The zero temperature NM properties around \(n_0\) and the critical temperature of GLPT can be reproduced by \(\mathcal{O}(k_{\rm{c}}^{12})\), N\(^4\)LO of the CSDC rules with RMF approximation.
 And the EOS beyond the above regions is also consistent with the results of \(\chi\)NF.
-During this study, it's found that different orders capture the different physics of NM thermal properties.
+During this study, it is found that different orders capture the different physics of NM thermal properties.

 Furthermore, the scale symmetry behavior was also investigated and found to be consistent with previous studies in Refs.~\cite{Zhang:2024iye,Zhang:2024sju}.
-The scale symmetry restores at low densities, but re-breaks at high densities, resulting in a kink structure of \(\langle\chi\rangle\) and the sound velocity, \(C_T^2\), while temperature affects little.
+The scale symmetry restores at low densities, but rebreaks at high densities, resulting in a kink structure of \(\langle\chi\rangle\) and the sound velocity, \(C_T^2\), while temperature affects little.
 This behavior stems from the consideration of \(\sigma\) as a dilaton, so that the couplings involving \(\sigma\) are constrained by matching the QCD scale anomaly.
 Moreover, the sound velocity at high densities is much suppressed compared to the conventional Walecka type RMF models.
-This reminds us that the QCD symmetries may play an important role in determining the EOS for the fact that many effective operators, absent in Walecka-type models, can not be neglected.
+This reminds us that the QCD symmetries may play an important role in determining the EOS for the fact that many effective operators, absent in Walecka-type models, cannot be neglected.
 In addition, we may go beyond RMF approximation and consider the scale dependence of the parameters in an analysis with rigorous consideration of QCD symmetries on a wide region of density, where vacuum physics, NM properties around \(n_0\), and NS structures are included.